prodageo/jekpandocker/README.md

 # jekpandocker
-All stuff (Dockerfile, ...) to generate Docker image for jekyll+pandoc+rspec
+All stuff (Dockerfile, ...) to generate Docker image for jekyll+pandoc+pdflatex+rspec

 ## Usage